 Heads up, when you click through to our affiliate links, we may earn a small commission at no extra cost to you.
 We only recommend sites we truly trust and believe in.

 If you can’t move your mortgage to a new property, you have a couple of options:

 Take out another mortgage with a different lender

-You’re free to end your mortgage early, but you could end up paying big fines to do so.
+You’re free to end your mortgage early, but you could end up paying big fees to do so.
 If you’re on a fixed deal that hasn’t come to an end, you’ll have to pay what’s called an Early Repayment Charge.
 These fees can be around 1-5% of the amount you still have left to pay.
 So you’ll need to weigh up whether the new mortgage will be worth it.
 If you’re not in a fixed deal, you’ll probably still have to pay an ‘exit fee’ which could be a few hundred pounds.

 Probably not the situation you want.
 But if you can't afford huge fees then you might be better off staying where you are for the moment until your mortgage deal ends or your situation improves.

 It’s worth talking to a specialist mortgage broker if you’re struggling to port your mortgage.
 Our Mortgage Experts know the market and will have experience dealing with people in your situation.
 Make an enquiry to find out your options.